sjl/.plan/README.markdown

 I need to put together an APL learning club at some point.
 I stalled on it after the end of the semester and it would be good to have some other motivated folks to keep me on it.

+My [DM42](https://www.swissmicros.com/product/dm42) arrived the other day.
+It ran fine, but when I turned it off I kept getting an error message that it wasn't able to load the `OFFIMG`.

+I wasn't able to mount the calculator as a drive at all despite trying with two separate cables on both Windows and Linux.
+But it turns out it *was* the cable.
+A post in the forums clued me in that the microusb jack on the calculator is recessed so far that the plastic of a standard microusb cable hits the case and prevents the cable from being fully seated.
+Incredible design.
+Bought a microusb cable with an extra-long snout and now it can connect.

+Next issue: the FAT partition was somehow corrupted.
+Fucked around on the internet for a while trying to figure this out until I eventually stumbled across the simple option: there's a `Format FAT Disk` command in the `Settings` menu.
+Once I did that I could finally mount the drive.

+Next issue: when using GIMP to save 1-bit `bmp`s, it saves them in the wrong `bmp` format.
+Got around *this* by exporting to `png` from GIMP and then running `convert TODO` to get the bitmap.

+Final issue: the images still weren't loading properly.
+The error message on the calculator is just a useless generic one so it took me a while to track *this* down, but it turns out I had made them the wrong resolution (440x240 instead of 400x240).
+Once I fixed *that* I finally had my custom `OFFIMG`.